frankframework/frankframework/test/src/main/tools/setupDB/README.md

 To check our container type:

 docker ps -a

+All containers setup a default database, named 'testiaf', and create a user with login 'testiaf_user' and password 'testiaf_user00'.

 To get access inside of your container you can type: \
 [Windows] \